oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/onchip_memory_cache/README.md

 Verification PASSED
 ```

-TODO: update with real hardware run output, not emulator

 ### Discussion of Results

 As the sample results above demonstrate, adding the cache to achieve an II of 1 approximately doubles the throughput of the kernel.